Make A Payment Client Portal Contact

 History is telling.
 Before hiring an auditor, confirm that they do not have a record of “findings” (critical issues) in their prior audit work.

-5. Whether or not your CPA’s employee benefit plan audit work has recently been reviewed by another CPA (this is called a “peer review”), and if so, whether such review resulted in negative findings.
+5. Whether or not your CPA’s employee benefit plan audit work has recently been reviewed by another CPA (this is called a “peer review”), and if so, whether the review resulted in negative findings

 CPAs who perform employee benefit audits are required to undergo a peer review every three years to ensure the quality control of each firm’s accounting and auditing practices.
-Ask to see your auditor’s most recent peer review, and make sure that they have received a “pass” from their reviewer.
-Firms that have received less than a passing report may not have the experience or training necessary to provide a quality employee benefit plan audit.
+Ask to see your auditor’s most recent peer review, and make sure they received a “pass” from their reviewer.
+Firms that receive less than a passing report may not have the experience or training necessary to provide a quality employee benefit plan audit.

 What Are the Consequences of Substandard Audit Work?